-The center point of the intersections of roads will be the intersection of the projected centerlines of the roads.
-The Director may provide graphical definition of unusual intersections or goals.
+If used, the center point of the intersections of roads will be the intersection of the projected centerlines.
+The Event Director may provide graphical definition of unusual intersections or goals.

 In the case of goals selected by competitors from a published intersection list and measured by track log, all logger measurements will be made to the published intersection coordinate.
-Competitors should be advised that pre-approved list of published goals may not be the exact center of the intersection, may be represented by some other ground-based identifiable landmark and that they should fly to the coordinate provided.
 Measurements involving markers will be made from the center of the 'marked' intersection or goal.